Native Garden Tours

 Volunteer Workdays

-Workdays are unscripted in-person opportunities to join us in managing and propagating native plants.
+Workdays are unscripted in-person opportunities to join us in managing and propagating native plants at Happy Apple’s Farm in Tonganoxie, Kansas.
 Volunteers will work along with an educator to accomplish garden maintenance or native plant propagation tasks.
 Knowledge gained in this way is unique because in-person, hands-on experience engages tactile and visual learners in ways that discussion cannot.
 Participants can usually take home seedlings from the gardens or greenhouse as a result of their own work.

 Eudora Giving Garden